PhantomShift/lxcomm/README.md

 Now that you're logged into SteamCMD and have an API key entered, you can get to actually downloading and installing mods.
-If you head to the `Browse` tab at the top, you'll be greeted with a browser that allows you to explore XCOM2's Steam workshop items straight from LXCOMM.
+If you head to the `Workshop Items` tab at the top, you'll be greeted with a browser that allows you to explore XCOM2's Steam workshop items straight from LXCOMM.
 It goes without saying that the first mods you'll want to download are WOTC Community Highlander along with the Alien Hunters Community Highlander plugin if you have the Alien Hunters DLC.
-These two mods are most easily found by searching "community highlander" with the `Most Popular` ranking (don't ask me why, I don't run Steam).
+Make sure that you choose *either* the beta OR the stable version (though you can download both if you want, just make sure you add the correct ones to your profile).

 From the browsing page, you can either download the mod directly, or take a look at its details with the `View` button.
 For now, you can just hit download on the relevant mods you need downloaded.